PDF Print

 • Conflict of interest disclosure received:

-Daniel E. Neely -- "Irish Eyes: Looking to the USA"
+Neely Daniel E. -- "Irish Eyes: Looking to the USA"

 • Summary: It is estimated that over 6 million Irish people have emigrated to the US since 1820.
 Of all the emigrants to the US between 1851 and 1860, it is estimated that 81% (990,000) were Irish (National Museum of Ireland).
 Today one-sixth of US citizens (43 million) identify their national background as Irish.
 The peak of Irish emigration resulted from the Great Famine of 1845-1852 and it is estimated that nearly two million people - about a quarter of Ireland's population - emigrated to the United States over a ten-year period at that time.
 However, Irish immigration to the states actually started long before the potato famine, dating back to the American colonial period and occurring in such numbers that the Irish and Scotch-Irish population in America was second in number only to the English population in the American colonies.
 This discussion will celebrate the rich American-Irish brotherhood and ties to our meeting's beautiful host country.